WSU-bjoshi/classactivitybackend-OzyOzyOzyOzyOzy/Project3/README.md

 # Citations
--Test website was generated with ChatGPT with the prompt "Can you generate me a sample website with two separate html files and a css file?
+- Test website was generated with ChatGPT with the prompt "Can you generate me a sample website with two separate html files and a css file?
 This is just for testing a web server.
 It needs no specific themeing"
--Docker Docs for syntax of uploading images to docker hub. https://docs.docker.com/reference/cli/docker/image/push/
+- Docker Docs for syntax of uploading images to docker hub. https://docs.docker.com/reference/cli/docker/image/push/